frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/display-posts-and-pages-separately.md

 We're making great progress and our theme now has a good deal of useful functionality! 🙌

 At the moment posts and pages both use the same component.
 However, normally posts and pages would be displayed differently from one another.
-Posts, for example, would display author and date information as well as tags, categories, etc...
+Posts, for example, would display author and date information as well as tags, categories, etc..., whereas pages would not.

 Let's distinguish between the two now.

 Create a new file and call it `page.js`.
 Copy the contents of `post.js` into `page.js` and rename the component from `<Post>` to `<Page>`.
-Remember to also change the `export` line - line 20 in the code sample below.
+Remember to also change the `export` line - line 18 in the code sample below.

 ```jsx
 // File: /packages/my-first-theme/src/components/page.js